EvolutionAbomiNATIONContact

 It is, of course, hardly to be expected that any random change in as complex a mechanism as an insect would improve the mechanism, and as a matter of fact it is doubtful whether any of the mutant types so far discovered are better adapted to those conditions to which a fly of this structure and habits is already adjusted. ...
 Evolution from this point of view has consisted largely in introducing new factors that influence characters already present in the animal or plant. ...
 In the breeding work with Drosophila we are dealing with artificial and unnatural conditions.

-Morgan's work demonstrated that most mutations had relatively small effects, such as a phenotypic change like eye color, and that rather than creating a new species in a single step, mutations served to increase variation within the existing population.
+Morgan's work demonstrated that most mutations had relatively small effects, such as a phenotypic change like eye color, and that instead of creating a new species in a single step, mutations served to increase variation within the existing population.
 Mutations are responsible for microevolution only.
 They don't create new specified information which is required for macroevolution.
 Besides that, all experiments required input of intelligence.

 The neo-Darwinian scenario says that new structures are produced by natural selection acting upon purely undirected and random mutations.
 Yet, the mutants that produce four-winged fruit flies survive only in a carefully controlled environment and only when skilled researchers meticulously guide their subjects through one non-functional stage after another.
 This carefully controlled experiment does not tell us much about what undirected mutations can produce in the wild.